to Seeds and Fuses

-I have worked on and off for nearly 20 years on creative projects in the community as a facilitator and project leader; in recent years in mental health and homelessness services including at the V&A, the South London and Maudsley Hospital and St Mungos Recovery College.
+I have worked for nearly 20 years on creative projects in the community as a facilitator, tutor and project leader.
+In recent years much of my work has been in mental health and homelessness services including at the V&A, The South London and Maudsley Hospital Trust and The Recovery College.

 In addition I have curated events with spoken word, live literature, dj’s, vj’s and musicians, honoured to have been joined by many special guests including; Paddy Hill, Brian Paddick, Karen McCarthy Woolf, John Cooper Clarke and Malika Booker.

 3rd – 10th November

 Belatedly autumn makes its appearance and I have a late break to look forward to I will be on a writing retreat Opening Doors to Invisible Worlds at the beautiful Cortijo Romero in Andalucia.
 More than writing the package includes yoga or tai chi to start the day, Spanish lessons, mountain walks and access to a pool which overlooks mountains and valleys.
 The venue is mostly off the grid, a challenge and a blessing…